-The best types of loft ventilation to put a stop to condensation in your attic
+How adding these types of loft ventilation can stop condensation in your attic

 Rob Stone, founder of loft boarding specialists, Instaloft, says: “Lofts are typically cold spaces, with the house being typically warmer.
 When this warm air from the house meets the cold of the loft, condensation will occur if there is no adequate ventilation, and quickly build up.